EmmanuelOga/plangs2/README.md

 - [ ] Implement all/any button for filter *categories*.
 - [ ] All or any of facet groups, and gray out facets that won't add to the selection.

-- [ ] Drag handles for Grid elems.
 - [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
-- [ ] Maybe: only allow sidebar OR filters to be on.

 ### Site